Stanko/kostatadic.com/content/blog/2017-12-10-khun-steve/index.md

 ]
 +++

+I believe
-I believe that Khun Steve should live.
+that Khun Steve
+should live.

-And not choose a bad-booze death-leading abuse.
+And not choose
+a bad-booze
+death-leading abuse.

+Ain’t a lie:
-Ain't a lie: if you die, K will cry.
+if you die,
+K will cry.

 **_2017_**